danieldeveloper001/csharp_design_patterns/src/facade/002_simplifying_consumption/README.md

-# Simplifying Consumption with Facade
+# The Facade Restaurant

-In this example, the facade pattern is used to simplify related functionality consumption, by aggregating multiple method calls [...].
-For the sake of keeping things simple, bear in mind that...

-- Topic1
+**Facade Restaurant** makes use of the **facade design pattern** for simplifying functionality consumption by aggregating logic and method calls in methods with proper semantics that would otherwise be exposed to a client.

+In this example, the **Restaurant** class acts as a **facade** to the client class **Program**, by using the **Serve** method to expose ready to use functionallity, that handles the inner working of the restaurant, such as...

+- Selecting a random cook (or in more complex cases an available one) to prepare the meal.
+- Selecting a random waiter (or in more complex cases an available one) to serve the customer.
+- Taking an order from the customer;
+- Sending the order to the cook;
-- Topic2
+- Preparing the orders;
-- Topic3
+- Delivering the orders;

-## FooFacade

-This class is a facade for the functionality exposed by `FooSomething`, `BarSomething`, and `BazSomething` classes.